espressif/esp-idf/docs/api/peripherals/spi_slave.rst

 will be sent and received.
 In case the transmission length is shorter than the buffer length, only data up to the length of the buffer will be exchanged.

-Warning: Due to a design peculiarity in the V0 and V1 silicon of the ESP32, if the amount of bytes sent by the master or the length of the transmission sent to the slave driver is not both larger than eight and dividable by four, the SPI hardware can fail to write the last one to seven bytes to the receive buffer.
+Warning: Due to a design peculiarity in the ESP32, if the amount of bytes sent by the master or the length of the transmission queues in the slave driver, in bytes, is not both larger than eight and dividable by four, the SPI hardware can fail to write the last one to seven bytes to the receive buffer.

 Application Example